nss-day-cohort-43/holiday-road-beauty-and-the-beasts/README.md

 ![](./personas/persona-peter.png)

-### Team Read Me
+# Team Read Me

-1. To set up and run the web app you will need to serve a local server and then start a local JSON server at port 8088 (this needs work)
+## How to use -

+- First clone down the repo, to get the needed files.
+- Once we have the files pulled down.
+You want to start a JSON-Server on db.json so that we can use our local api
+- Then serve a localhost for your browser.

+## Who is the App for?

-2. The App is designed with Charles in mind.
+- We designed this app with Charles in mind - (Persona listed above)
 - We added features to make sure that he can find out if the locations are accessible and have cell coverage.
 - We used a lot of white space, because based on his persona that looked like a style he would like.
 - We decided to go with a 3 column layout to make it easier to scan, and allows the user to manipulate the data left to right.

 ![](./imgs/readmeWireframe.png)